 For your comfort and reassurance, a trained nurse will be with you throughout the procedure.
-If you have requested sedation this will be given before the procedure starts.
+Sedation/anaesthetic will be given before the procedure starts.

 When you enter the room the doctor will speak to you.
 You will be asked to sit with your feet up on the couch.
-Local anaesthetic will be sprayed onto the back of your throat and/or gel up your nose.
+Local anaesthetic will be sprayed onto the back of your throat.
 A 'peg' will be placed on your finger to monitor your pulse and oxygen levels.
-The camera may be passed through your nose or your mouth.
-If it is passed through your mouth, a guard will be placed in between your teeth (if you wear dentures these will first need to be removed).
+The camera will be passed through your mouth; a mouth guard will be placed in between your teeth (if you wear dentures these will first need to be removed).
 As the bronchoscope passes into your airways, more liquid local anaesthetic is sprayed through the bronchoscope to numb your voice box.
-The doctor can then examine the different parts of your airways.
+For procedures under general anaesthetic, the camera is passed through a tube which is placed in your breathing tube.
+The doctor can then examine the different parts of your airways and carry out any treatment needed.